aldelaro5/Bug-Fables-Internal-Docs/docs/Miscellaneous logic/Rendering components.md

 ```
 The `selectid` is the `option` refered to by the text and `underlines` is whether or not to render a red `_` under the option if selected.

-This component is specific to the choicewave command, check its documentation to learn more.
+This component is specific to the [choicewave](../SetText/Individual%20commands/Choicewave.md) SetText command, check its documentation to learn more.
 The component has a Start that setups everything and most of the animation is done on FixedUpdate.
 It is what implements the visuals of the prompt choice highlight.

 ## SpriteBounce
 A component meant to be added programmatically or via Unity to a GameObject.
 If done programmatically, the SetUp method needs to be called: